codaamok/PSCMContentMgmt/README.md

 PS C:\> Import-Module PSCMContentMgmt
 ```

+All functions of the module require use of `-SiteServer` or `-SiteCode` parameters.
+This can be tedious to repeatedly type out.
+Therefore upon importing the module, two variables will be set in your session:

+- `$CMSiteServer`
+  - Value determined by reading the `Server` registry value in key `HKLM:\SOFTWARE\WOW6432Node\Microsoft\ConfigMgr10\AdminUI\Connection`.
+  - This registry key is used by the Configuration Manager module, therefore it is assumed this is the site you want to work in.
+- `$CMSiteCode`
+  - Value determined by reading the `SiteCode` property in the `SMS_ProviderLocation` WMI class on the server defined in `$CMSiteServer`.

+Ovewritting these variables is OK and essential if you operate in a multi-site environment.

-If you receive a warning along the lines of being unable to auto-populate variables `$CMSiteServer` or `$CMSiteCode`, that means the module failed to sniff the registry on your location machine to find your site server's FQDN, and/or read the site server's SMS_ProviderLocation class to retrieve your site code.
+If you receive a warning along the lines of being unable to auto-populate variables `$CMSiteServer` or `$CMSiteCode`, that means the module failed to read the previously mentioned registry value or the `SMS_ProviderLocation` class on your site server.

-If you receive either of these warnings, use `-SiteServer` and `-SiteCode` parameters which are available for all functions or set `$CMSiteServer` and `$CMSiteCode` in your session.

-The registry key it attempts to read for your site server's FQDN is `HKLM:\SOFTWARE\WOW6432Node\Microsoft\ConfigMgr10\AdminUI\Connection` which is used by the Configuration Manager console.
+If the reason why the module could not set these variables itself is not known, or there's no viable workaround for you, then you can set `$CMSiteServer` or `$CMSiteCode` yourself.
+Alternatively you can use the `-SiteServer` and `-SiteCode` parameters on an ad-hoc basis.

+Where any of the functions return an object with the property `ObjectID`, it will always return `PackageID` for all content objects (Packages, Driver Packages, Boot Images etc) except for Applications/Deployment Types where the `CI_ID` is always retrieved.
+This enables you to have a property ready to use for Applications with any of the cmdlets from the Configuration Manager module.

-For help, be sure to use `Get-Help` to check out the About help pages or the comment based help in each of functions (which includes examples).
+For further help, be sure to use `Get-Help` to check out the About help pages or the comment based help in each of functions (which includes examples).
 Example commands below if you're unsure:

 ```powershell
 PS C:\> Get-Help "about_PSCMContentMgmt*"